fourls/python-cheatsheet/readme.md

 Functions are blocks of code that can be 'called' (run) using parentheses `()` after the function name.
 Functions are actually just like any other kind of variable, but they're defined differently.

+Functions should generally be a black box: it only looks at the inputs it's given, and then it returns an output if necessary.
+You are doing functions wrong if a function refers to a variable outside it (constants are okay, but we haven't got into that yet).

 ```python
 def say_beans():